'New York Times' Reporters Explain How They United Women, Helping Trigger #MeToo

 Secret settlements

-TWOHEY: These secret settlements have been used to silence not just Harvey Weinstein's victims, but victims of sexual harassment and sexual assaults around the country.
+Megan Twohey: These secret settlements have been used to silence not just Harvey Weinstein's victims, but victims of sexual harassment and sexual assaults around the country.
 It's really this insidious legal system that is hiding under our noses in plain sight and that is still in place today.
 Oftentimes — whether it was Weinstein victims or other victims of sexual harassment — well after they've experienced the alleged violation, they'll turn to an attorney seeking help, wanting to do something about it, and all too often they are steered into accepting money in exchange for silence.
-And what we do in this book is really pull back the curtain on these secret settlements and dive into some of the jaw dropping restrictive settlements that come with them...
+And what we do in this book is really pull back the curtain on these secret settlements and dive into some of the jaw-dropping restrictive settlements that come with them. ...

-KANTOR: It was really a collective recognition at the Times because Emily Steel and Mike Schmidt were working on the [Bill] O'Reilly story, and we were working on the Weinstein story, and other colleagues were seeing the same thing in every industry, we're seeing there is this system that exists across industries.
+Kantor: It was really a collective recognition at the Times because Emily Steel and Mike Schmidt were working on the [Bill] O'Reilly story, and we were working on the Weinstein story, and other colleagues were seeing the same thing in every industry, we're seeing there is this system that exists across industries.

-TWOHEY: I think one of the more surprising figures is Lisa Bloom, who is actually Gloria Allred's daughter and another one of the most prominent feminist attorneys in the country who really prides and presents herself as a champion of women.
+Twohey: I think one of the more surprising figures is Lisa Bloom, who is actually Gloria Allred's daughter and another one of the most prominent feminist attorneys in the country, who really prides and presents herself as a champion of women.
 In 2016, she crossed over to the other side and went to work for Weinstein.
 She has said that she went to go work for him because she thought that he had only made inappropriate comments to women and that she wanted to help him apologize for his behavior.
-And what we did is, we obtained confidential records — some of which we reproduce word-for-word in this book — that showed she had a much deeper knowledge of the serious allegations of sexual harassment and sexual assault against him, and that she also had a much darker involvement.
+And what we did is, we obtained confidential records — some of which we reproduce word for word in this book — that showed she had a much deeper knowledge of the serious allegations of sexual harassment and sexual assault against him, and that she also had a much darker involvement.

 Beyond Weinstein

-TWOHEY: One of the reasons that we wanted to write about Christine Blasey Ford is that she has become one of the most polarizing figures in the #MeToo era.
+Twohey: One of the reasons that we wanted to write about Christine Blasey Ford is that she has become one of the most polarizing figures in the #MeToo era.
 We didn't want to just stop with the Harvey Weinstein story.
 We wanted to push through into the year that followed and all the complicated questions that arose once the #MeToo movement took hold.
 And Christine Blasey Ford, I mean, millions of people watched her testify that day [at the confirmation hearing of now-Supreme Court Justice Brett Kavanaugh].
 Some people saw her as a hero.
 Some people saw her as a villain.
-You know, once we started to piece together her the behind-the-scenes story of her private path to testifying in Washington, we realized that it was so much more complicated than anyone could know. ...
+You know, once we started to piece together her behind-the-scenes story of her private path to testifying in Washington, we realized that it was so much more complicated than anyone could know. ...

-[A few months after the testimony] she was still very much feeling the repercussions of testifying and while there were many people who were heralding here her as a hero, and while she was getting a lot of accolades and messages of support, she also was getting a lot of criticism and security threats. ...
+[A few months after the testimony] she was still very much feeling the repercussions of testifying and while there were many people who were heralding her as a hero, and while she was getting a lot of accolades and messages of support, she also was getting a lot of criticism and security threats. ...

 And one day she was tallying up all the reasons not to come forward, about an assault, against a high-profile person like Kavanaugh.
 The next day she would claim to have no regrets.
 In this book, we kind of relay her very complicated journey to testifying in Washington.
 And it was clear that her journey was going to remain complicated for many months, if not years, to come.